 - to enable children to evaluate their own and others’ contributions through a range of drama activities;

-- to develop confident, independent readers through an appropriate focus on word, sentence and text-level knowledge;
+- to develop confident, independent and fluent readers through an appropriate focus on word, sentence and text-level knowledge;

 - to encourage children to become enthusiastic and reflective readers through contact with challenging and lengthy texts;